 The Potential of IoT

-According to Weldy, a conversation about technology in healthcare would be incomplete with mention of the Internet of Things (IoT), the billion-dollar industry poised to transform business and healthcare.
+According to Weldy, a conversation about technology in healthcare would be incomplete with mention of the Internet of Things (IoT).
 Participants agreed that IoT will have an extremely significant impact on facilities operations and management.

 An audience member from a Florida hospital system shared that IoT has been helpful in mitigating the risk of water damage during hurricanes: “We’ve had great results from installing sensors into wall cavities to monitor and identify breaches in the system.”

 Edwards agreed that leveraging sensors to better support healthcare buildings is the future, and has many applications, such as tracking and optimizing space utilization.

 IoT’s application regarding infection control was also discussed; mainly, the fact that IoT can offer a preventative solution to the issue.

 “With sensors, facilities leaders can monitor real-time pressure in rooms and other factors that contribute to infection transfer,” said Weldy.

 Zelis believes the predictive analytics that is already prevalent on the clinician side will also become essential to prioritizing the biggest risks for facilities.
 “We’ll see a transition to outpatient facilities that have sicker and more complex patients, whereas hospitals will be more like high-level ICUs.
 I believe we’ll apply lessons from the inpatient world to the outpatient world.”

 Wrapping up the discussion, Weldy surveyed the room on the topic of cost escalation.
 The majority of audience members confirmed that they were experiencing extreme cost increases, attributed to a combination of factors: a shrinking labor pool, reduced subcontractor options, and market conditions.